Dolby noise-reduction system: Process

-Dolby noise reduction is a form of dynamic pre-emphasis employed during recording, plus a form of dynamic de-emphasis used during playback, that work in tandem to improve the signal-to-noise ratio.
+Dolby noise reduction is a form of dynamic pre-emphasis employed during recording, plus a form of dynamic de-emphasis used during playback, which work in tandem to improve the signal-to-noise ratio.
 The signal-to-noise ratio is simply how large the music signal is compared to the low level of tape noise with no signal.
 When the music is loud, the low background hiss level is not noticeable, but when the music is soft or in silence, most or all of what can be heard is the noise.
 If the recording level is adjusted so that the music is always loud, then the low-level noise would not be audible.

 One cannot simply increase the volume of the recording to achieve this end; tapes have a maximum volume they can record, so already-loud sounds will become distorted.
 The idea is to increase the volume of the recording only when the original material is not already loud, and then reduce the volume by the same amount on playback so that the signal returns to the original volume levels.
 When the volume is reduced on playback, the noise level is reduced by the same amount.
 This basic concept, increasing the volume to overwhelm inherent noise, is known as pre-emphasis, and is found in a number of products.

 On top of this basic concept, Dolby noise reduction systems add another improvement.
 This takes into account the fact that tape noise is largely heard at frequencies above 1,000 Hz.
 It is the lower-frequency sounds that are often loud, like drum beats, so by only applying the companding to certain frequencies, the total amount of distortion of the original signal can be reduced and focused only on the problematic frequencies.
 The differences in the various Dolby products are largely evident in the precise set of frequencies that they use and the amount of modification of the original signal volume that is applied to each of the frequency bands.